-There’s a powerful weapon in the teacher's arsenal, and it uses something you have access to every day.
+There’s a powerful tool in the teacher's toolkit, and it uses something you have access to every day.
 Student feedback.

 Student feedback done the right way is focused, asked in the moment, and concerned with uncovering how you can better support your students.
 In fact, it likely encompasses a range of activities you’re probably already doing.